lmmfs/earth/README.md

 - longitude - FLOAT
 - depth - FLOAT

-I decided to use the UGSS id as the primary key for my DB, since in the records it was already a unique value, so I don't to create my own unique ids.
+I decided to use the USGS id as the primary key for my DB, since in the records it was already a unique value, so I don't to create my own unique ids.
 The limitation might be since if is necessary to add a source of earthquake data it is needed to change how the ids are stored maybe a combination of source + the unique of the record within that source